eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/KZG.md

 2. **Simplicity of Construction:** When the modulus is a prime number, the field's construction is straightforward.
 The elements of the field are simply the set of integers  { ${1, 2, 3, \ldots, p-1}$ }, and the field operations (addition, subtraction, multiplication, and division) are performed modulo $p$.
 For non-prime moduli, constructing a field requires more complex structures, such as polynomial rings.

-3. **Guaranteed Field Properties:** The use of a prime modulus guarantees the satisfaction of field properties.
-A finite field (also known as a Galois field) is a field that contains a finite number of elements.
-For a set to be a field, it must satisfy several properties, including the existence of additive and multiplicative identities, the existence of additive and multiplicative inverses for every element, and the commutative, associative, and distributive laws for addition and multiplication.
+3. **Guaranteed Field Properties:** The use of a prime modulus guarantees the satisfaction of required field properties.
+These include - the existence of additive and multiplicative identities, the existence of additive and multiplicative inverses for every element, and the commutative, associative, and distributive laws for addition and multiplication.
 A prime modulus ensures all these properties are met.

 4. **Uniform Distribution of Non-zero Elements:** In a finite field with a prime modulus, the non-zero elements have a uniform distribution with respect to multiplication.
 This means that the multiplication table of the field does not have any 'gaps' and every element appears exactly once in each row and column of the multiplication table (except the row and column for the zero element).